-The main focus of the legal practice at the New York firm of Stuart D. Meissner LLC, is representing the public investor in securities arbitration matters.
+The main focus of the legal practice at the New York FINRA Attorney law firm of Meissner Associates, is representing the public investor in securities arbitration matters.
 Most of the securities claims cases pursued by the Meissner firm on behalf of investors are suitability cases, in which a stockbroker provides advice that is unsuitable to an investor’s situation…

 Contact the Meissner firm if you are the victim of a broker who has invested your funds in unsuitable investment vehicles.